akruszewski/gibl/manuscript/chapter1.md

 For example, suppose we want to encrypt 5.
 Then {$$}E(x, 3) = (5 + 3) \bmod 100 = 8{/$$}.
 To decrypt 8, we have {$$}D(8, 97) = (8 + 97) \bmod 100 = 105 \bmod 100 = 5{/$$}.

 This example uses a very simple generation pair {$$}(x + k) \bmod c{/$$}.
-But, in practice this algorithm is not known, or if it is known then it will take a lot of time to compute.
+But, in practice the pair generation algorithm is much more complex and harder to break by attackers.

-We can use this scheme to define digital signatures:
+We can use the same algorithm for digital signatures:

 1. {$$}S(x, k){/$$}, that signs a message {$$}x{/$$} given a private key {$$}k{/$$}
 1. {$$}V(x, s, k){/$$}, that verifies a message {$$}x{/$$}, given signature {$$}s{/$$} and public key {$$}k{/$$}